girishmt4/GoCamp/README.md

-# GoCamp - Place For Your Dream Camping Trip!
+# GoCamp - A CRUD app for campgrounds in the US